stellar/slingshot/zkvm/docs/zkvm-blockchain.md

 1. [Validate](#validate-block)
    `block` with `prevheader` set to `state.tipheader`.
 2. Let `state′` be `state`.
-3. Remove items from `state′.nonces` where the expiration timestamp is earlier than `block.header.timestampms`.
+3. Remove items from `state′.nonces` where the expiration timestamp is earlier than `block.header.timestamp_ms`.
 4. For each txlog from the validation step, in order:
    1. [Apply](#apply-transaction-log)